-A sequential read allows the whole OTP security register contents to be serially read during one operation.
-Sequential Read is initiated in the same way as a random read except that after the device transmits the first data byte, the master issues an acknowledge instead of a STOP condition.
+Sequential read allows the whole OTP security register contents to be serially read during one operation.
+A sequential read operation is initiated in the same way as a random read except that after the device transmits the first data byte, the master issues an acknowledge instead of a STOP condition.
 This acknowledge from the master directs the device to transmit the next sequentially addressed byte (See Figure 13-3).
 Following the final byte transmitted to the master, the master does not generate an acknowledge, but rather generates a STOP condition which causes the device to discontinue transmission.

-To provide the OTP Security Register Sequential Read, the device contains an internal address pointer which is incremented by one at each acknowledge received by the master, and by the STOP condition.
+To provide the OTP security register sequential read, the device contains an internal address pointer which is incremented by one at each acknowledge received by the master, and by the STOP condition.